ShouvikSharma/seen_case_study/README.md

 # Project Instructions

 ## Overview
-After setting up the required libraries and functions, this document provides an overview of the code structure and explains how to use the provided scripts and database.
+- After setting up the required libraries and functions, this document    provides an overview of the code structure and explains how to use the provided scripts and database.

+- This manual provides instructions on how to use the Python script designed for processing monitors based on a configurable YAML file.
+The script performs data queries, validates results, and sends notifications according to specific monitor configurations.

 ## Directory and File Structure